 In this lesson, students examine the relationship between setting priorities and budgeting.
-Students learn about financial planning before participating in a fictional personal finance activity.
-Afterwards, students discuss the federal government's budget and the value of paying attention to the announcements and participating in the budget consultation process.
+Students learn about financial planning before participating in an imagined personal finance activity.
+Afterwards, students discuss the federal government's budget and the value in being an informed and engaged citizen.